amforte/Topographic-Analysis-Kit/README.md

 # TopoTools
-Set of matlab based tools for topographic analysis, built on top of TopoToolbox.

 These are a series of matlab functions written by Adam M. Forte that build upon the functionality of TopoToolbox (https://topotoolbox.wordpress.com/).
 Each function contains a header with basic functionality info along with expected inputs and possible outputs.
 This readme compiles some of that information and lays out possible workflows.
 Discussions of workflows and tools assume a basic familiarity with the TopoToolbox data classes and Matlab functions.

 # Getting Started